 Higher efficiency combustor technology has been deployed in the Viking area of operations.
+Dual-fuel drilling rigs were utilized in 2019 and 2020, running on diesel and lower-emission compressed natural gas.

-Currently, Baytex is also focusing on emission reporting improvements and accurately quantifying emissions from source and activities.
+Currently, Baytex continues to focus on emission reporting improvements and a datadriven approach to emissions reduction strategies.
 By reporting accurate data to provincial and federal regulators, Baytex is ensuring that climate-related studies performed at various levels of government and industry have best available data related to Baytex's operations.
-Supplier engagement will become increasingly important as low-carbon products and renewables are investigated.
+Supplier engagement will become increasingly important as lowcarbon products and renewables are investigated.